Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Proof of Lemma

 \section{Proof of Lemma \ref{lemma_1}}

 \begin{proof}

 Using the definition of the future value function in \eqref{value_function} with the Bellman Operator, we can write

-where we have utilized the absolute upper bound on the value function $|V(s)|\leq HR_{\text{max}}$.
-The norm in \eqref{here_norm} is the Wasserstein distance which is a distance metric for probability distributions.
-In \cite[Lemma 2]{pmlr-v139-fan21b}, the right hand side of \eqref{here_1} is further upper bounded by the distance between the mean functions after assuming that the underlying distributions are Gaussian.
-This is the point of departure in our analysis.
-Then we invoke the result \cite[Theorem 2]{gorham2015measuring} which states that the Stein discrepancy is lower bounded by the Wasserstein distance between the distributions.
-This implies that we can write
+, can we where we have utilized the absolute upper bound on the value function $|V(s)|\leq HR_{\text{max}}$.
+The norm in \eqref{here_norm} is the total variation distance between the probability measures.
+In \cite[Lemma 2]{pmlr-v139-fan21b}, the right-hand side of \eqref{here_1} is further upper bounded by the distance between the mean functions after assuming that the underlying distributions are Gaussian.
+This is the point of departure in our analysis where we introduce the notion of Stein discrepancy to upper bound the total variation distance between the probability measures.

+First, we build the analysis for $d=1$ and later would extend it to multivariate scenarios.
+We start the analysis by showing that the total variation distance is upper bounded by the KSD for $d=1$.
+Let us define the notion of an integral probability metric between two distributions $p$ and $q$ as